 * Find, read, and deliver via http the requested file.

-is used as the document root.
+* The server property root is used as the document root.

 * The document root is recalculated for each request, so an upstream